Jagger81/h-consultants/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
+- Filter on Portfolio of Services section
+- User Registration
+- User authentication (login and log out)
+- Authentication messages
--
+- Shopping Cart

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Checkout (using Stripe for payment authentication)

 ### Features Left to Implement

-- Another feature idea
+The following are features that required futher work and would be implemented in subsequent real-life implementation

+- Contact form
+- Quantity field for Products not being allows to remain as zero
+- Portfolio images link would ideally open a modal to provide more info on the respective service

 ## Technologies used

 Technologies used in this project include:

-* Materialize: Materializecss was used for a basic HTML templates and styling.
+* Bootstrap: *BizPage* template available from <a href="https://bootstrapmade.com/bizpage-bootstrap-business-template/" target="_blank" >bootstrapmade.com</a> was used for HTML and CSS styling.
 * HTML5/CSS: Used for the layout and styling of the application.
 * Python 3.4.3: The back end functionality of the application was written entirely in python 3.0.
   Was originally running on Python 2, following code was executed to upgrade: